rit-sse/crazy-train-pages/committees/mentoring/index.md

 with coursework, projects, or software engineering in general.

-All mentors have, at a minimum, completed the introductory CS sequence and 4010-361 Software Engineering.
+All mentors have, at a minimum, completed the introductory CS sequence and Software Engineering (SWEN-261 / 4010-361).
 Many are upperclassmen who have completed multiple co-op blocks, and have great advice for students looking to choose courses or find companies for the rest of their academic careers.